filipecarneiro/DocMailer/README.md

 **System columns (automatically managed):**
 - **LastSent** - Last email sent timestamp (updated automatically)
-- **Responded** - Manual update to track responses (TRUE/true/1/YES/Y for responded, FALSE/false/0/NO/N for not responded)
+- **Responded** - Manual update to track responses:
+  - **TRUE/true/1/YES/Y** - Recipient has responded
+  - **FALSE/false/0/NO/N** - Recipient has not responded
+  - **CANCELED/-1** - Recipient is canceled (excluded from all operations)

 **Note**: The "Responded" column is used by the `stats` and `send-not-responded` commands to track which recipients have responded to your emails.
+Recipients marked as CANCELED or -1 are excluded from all send/test commands and are shown separately in statistics.

+### Canceled Recipients

+You can mark recipients as canceled by setting their "Responded" column to **CANCELED** or **-1**.
+This is useful for:
+- Recipients who unsubscribed or requested to be removed
+- Bounced or invalid email addresses
+- Temporarily excluding specific recipients without deleting them

+**Effects of marking a recipient as CANCELED:**
+- Excluded from all send commands (`send-all`, `send-not-sent`, `send-not-responded`, `send-test`)
+- Excluded from all test commands that process recipients
+- Shown separately in statistics (not counted in response rates)
+- Preserved in the Excel file for audit purposes

 ## 📝 Templates